-According to Romanowski, the main difference is that color-safe shampoos have lower levels of detergent than typical shampoo, which should theoretically reduce the amount of color that’s pulled out of the hair.
+According to Romanowski, the main difference is that color-safe shampoos for dyed hair have lower levels of detergent than typical shampoo, which should theoretically reduce the amount of color that’s pulled out of the hair.
 He also said a cationic polymer such as Polyquaternium-7 is often used in color-safe shampoos as well, which lays a film down on the hair and prevents color loss.

-Additionally, Anderson said every brand of shampoo is different and has different color safe “technology” in their formulations.
+Additionally, Anderson said every brand of shampoo for dyed hair is different and has different color safe “technology” in their formulations.
 She explained that color-safe shampoos usually have color-locking systems, less sulfates than typical shampoos (if any) and ingredients with conditioning properties that will keep the hair stronger and better able to retain color.